-We, as players, are first introduced to Diablo during Diablo 1, released by Archbishop Lazarus from the soulstone hidden in the Tristram Cathedral.
-His original attempts to possess Leoric failed, leading him to use Leoric’s younger son Albrecht as his vessel who we fight as the game’s final boss.
-D1 ends with the victorious warrior (Albrecht’s older brother Aidan, heir of Leoric) slaying Diablo and removing the soulstone fragment from the demon’s forehead, revealing Albrecht’s dead body.
-Aidan then seats the gem in his own as an attempt to control the Lord of Terror.
+Players are first introduced to Diablo during Diablo 1, when Archbishop Lazarus releases him from the soulstone hidden in the Tristram Cathedral.
+Diablo’s original attempts to possess King Leoric failed, leading him to use Leoric’s younger son Albrecht as his vessel — and the one we fight as the game’s final boss.
+D1 ends with the victorious warrior (Albrecht’s older brother Aidan, Leoric’s heir) slaying Diablo and removing the soulstone fragment from the demon’s forehead, revealing Albrecht’s dead body.
+Aidan then seats the gem in his own skull in an attempt to contain the Lord of Terror.

-After he adopts the soulstone, the corrupting Aidan does not linger in Tristram and heads east under the new guise of the Dark Wanderer.
-Diablo 2‘s opening cinematic contains these events, narrated by Aidan.
-We spend the bulk of D2 in pursuit of the Dark Wanderer, fighting him as the Act 4 boss at his seat within the Chaos Sanctuary and eventually destroying his soulstone.
+Aiden does not linger in Tristram and heads east under the new guise of the Dark Wanderer, seeking a way to truly contain Diablo… but it’s already too late.
+We spend the bulk of D2 in pursuit of the Dark Wanderer, fighting Diablo as the Act 4 boss at his seat within the Chaos Sanctuary and eventually destroying his soulstone.
 Without the soulstone trapping him, Diablo returned to the Black Abyss (the Void) and left a bit of his demonic essence in Sanctuary.

-Twenty years after his defeat, Diablo’s servant Adria is going around Sanctuary to collect these demonic essences from the slain Great Evils.
-The player unwittingly helps Adria with her plans, obtaining the Black Soulstone as the supposed key to defeating the two remaining Lords of Hell and defeating Azmodan and Belial to store all seven essences.
-Adria stabs Leah with the now-filled Black Soulstone to rebirth Diablo as the Prime Evil, with the powers of all seven Lords of Hell.
+Twenty years after his defeat, in Diablo 3, Diablo’s servant Adria has been traveling Sanctuary to collect demonic essences of the slain Great Evils.
+The player unwittingly helps Adria, obtaining the Black Soulstone as the supposed key to defeating defeating Azmodan and Belial, the last remaining Lords of Hell, and containing the essences of all the Evils in this single, powerful Soulstone.
+But instead of locking the Evils away, Adria stabs Leah with the now-filled Black Soulstone to rebirth Diablo as the Prime Evil, with the powers of all seven Lords of Hell.
 We defeat Diablo in the Silver Spire of the High Heavens (and the Realm of Terror, as noted earlier) and return his essence into the Black Soulstone.

 Diablo is the main antagonist in all three Diablo games.
 First as the final boss in Diablo, and then as the Act 4 boss in both Diablo 2 and Diablo 3 (making Diablo the final boss before expansions).
 The fact that he managed to bounce back does make one wonder — is he our Big Bad in D4?

 Diablo, from a lore perspective, is available for a fight.
-Per Blizzard’s official story guide, Malthael’s defeat releases all his consumed souls — including Diablo’s.
+Per Blizzard’s official story guide, Malthael’s defeat at the end of Diablo 3 released all of the souls he consumed — including Diablo’s.
 But was Diablo released back into Sanctuary?
 The Burning Hells?
 Or did he return to the Black Abyss?

 Oh, was that anti-climactic?
 Sorry.

 The game is called Diablo.
 Not having Diablo in a Diablo game is just confusing.
 As a sequel, there are specific elements to be expected.
-The Butcher and Diablo both show up in the first and third titles, with the rest of the Great Evils showing up in D2.
-Technically speaking, we don’t see Lilith in any of the previous games; she had already been trapped in the Void for centuries by the first Diablo game.
-The player’s introduction is through her story in the lore books scattered around D3’s Act 5 Pandemonium Fortress and the stories of others throughout the game.
+The Butcher and Diablo both show up in the first and third titles, with the rest of the Great Evils showing up in Diablo 2.
+Technically speaking, we don’t see Lilith in any of the previous games, despite her role in creating Sanctuary.
+She had been trapped in the Void for centuries by the first Diablo game.
+She was involved in the Diablo 2 Pandemonium Event, but as a manifestation.
+The player’s real introduction to Lilith in the games is found in the lore books scattered throughout Diablo 3, primarily in Pandemonium Fortress, with mentions in the stories of others throughout the game.

-But the game isn’t called Lilith: A Diablo universe title.
-It’s called Diablo 4.
+But the game isn’t called Lilith, it’s called Diablo 4.
 Whether we’re fighting alongside the Daughter of Hatred or against her, I fully expect Diablo to show up along the way in all his terrifying glory, and I look forward to stomping his demonic self back to the Burning Hells again.

 What do you think?
 What should we see, if anything, of Lord of Terror in the next Diablo title?
 Or will Lilith’s shenanigans keep us fully occupied for the next 8-10 years?